VladOniscenko/challange_week_1/README.md

       Rock Paper Scissors

-Each mini-game is an opportunity to earn a digit for the password.
+Each mini-game is an opportunity to earn a alphabetical letter for the password.
 The final challenge?
-Crack the password using the digits you've earned!
+Crack the password using the letters you've earned!
 🧠 Are you up for the challenge?

 Step into the darkness and prove your skills by mastering each mini-game.
 Only then will you survive the Horror Adventure!